About Us

 Apply to Become a Volunteer Ombudsman

 Join our team!!
-You can be trained and certified as a State of Florida Long-Term Care Ombudsman and make a difference in the lives of people living in nursing homes, assisted living facilities and adult family care homes.
-In addition, to having the satisfaction of knowing that you are improving the care of long-term care residents, you will have the opportunity to make new friends and increase your understanding of aging and the aging process.
+You can be trained and certified as a State of Florida Long-Term Care Ombudsman and make a difference in people’s lives in nursing homes, assisted living facilities, and adult family care homes.
+In addition to having the satisfaction of knowing that you are improving the care of long-term care residents, you will have the opportunity to make new friends and increase your understanding of aging and the aging process.

 Volunteer information